Merculet (MVP) Price Hits $0.0001 on Major Exchanges

-Merculet (MVP) traded down 2.6% against the US dollar during the one day period ending at 16:00 PM Eastern on September 1st.
-Over the last week, Merculet has traded 5.6% lower against the US dollar.
-One Merculet coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Merculet has a total market capitalization of $262,009.00 and $12,478.00 worth of Merculet was traded on exchanges in the last day.
+Merculet (MVP) traded up 14.6% against the dollar during the 1-day period ending at 14:00 PM Eastern on September 8th.
+Merculet has a market capitalization of $288,246.62 and $16,567.00 worth of Merculet was traded on exchanges in the last day.
+One Merculet coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, Merculet has traded up 11% against the dollar.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.